When and Where to Plant Summer Bulbs

-Every yard and garden can benefit from the beauty of spring-planted bulbs.
-Wonderful on their own, they are also good companions for annuals, perennials, shrubs, and groundcovers.
+Every yard and garden can benefit from the beauty of spring-planted, summer-blooming bulbs.
+Wonderful on their own, they are also good companions for annuals, perennials, shrubs and ground covers.
 Many of them grow well in containers, too.

 Each type of flower bulb blooms on a different schedule.
-Asiatic lilies, for example, flower in early summer, while pineapple lilies bloom in late summer.
-Dahlias start blooming in midsummer and continue right through the fall.
+Asiatic lilies, for example, flower in early summer.
+Pineapple lilies and canna lilies bloom in midsummer.
+Dahlias bloom right through the fall.

 How do you know which plants will be winter hardy in your area?
 The USDA has divided the US into climate zones based on average minimum winter temperatures.
-These climate zones range from zone 12 (tropical) to zone 2 (Arctic).
-To find your hardiness zone, click HERE.
+These climate zones range from zone 12 (tropical) to zone 2 (arctic).

 Gardeners in northern areas can still enjoy growing these tender bulbs during the summer months.
 Simply treat them as annuals (buying new bulbs each spring), or bring the bulbs indoors before freezing temperatures arrive in the fall.